wilsonmar/wilsonmar.github.io/shop/index.md

    Silk Sleep Sack) keeps your skin away from quesionable sheets with a nice-feeling one.
 Lightweight and compresses to a small size.

-[ ] Clear repair duct tape.
-A small roll to patch fabric tears.
+[ ] Clear repair duct tape to patch fabric tears without looking trashy.
    <a target="_blank" href="https://www.amazon.com/gp/offer-listing/B00O9JNY9W/ref=wilsonslifenotes?ie=UTF8&mv_size_name=0&qid=1477256614&sr=8-1/">
    $5.80 for 5 yards 1.5 inch wide</a>.